CardinisCode/cardiniscode.github.io/planning/Google Analytics - For Beginners and Small Businesses - For Cursor.md

 - ✅ Support GCM -> should be true
 - ✅ Update "Allow Google tags to fire before consent" -> to True / Selected
+- "Check now", for Google consent mode (GCM) in CookieYes, keeps failing -> Resolved
+	- ✅ Investigate and Resolve (Me)

+		"No error detected
+		Good job!
+Google Consent Mode is configured correctly on your website"

 ### Step 2: Access your reports